ionic-team/ionic-site/docs/v2/components/index.md

 ```
 For more information on navigation controllers, check out the [Nav API reference](../api/components/nav/Nav/).

-But what if you have several "root" or "top-level" views that don't have a parent-child relationship, but rather are siblings?
+But what if you have several "root" or "top-level" pages that don't have a parent-child relationship, but rather are siblings?
 You have two options: [Tabs](#tabs) and [Menu](#menu).

 <h2 id="popups" class="section-header">Popups</h2>